SiliconEconometrics/PublicService/CountVotes/README.txt

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

  */

 This is a program to count the senate votes in the NSW (Australia) state election.
-It is designed for research purposes only, being deficient in a variety of important ways compared to the specification at http://www.elections.nsw.gov.au/__data/assets/pdf_file/0009/171684/Functional_Requirements_for_Vote_Count_v3.2.pdf (1) It does not correctly implement tie resolution for rounding of partially transferred votes.
+It is designed for research purposes only, being deficient in a variety of important ways compared to the specification at http://www.elections.nsw.gov.au/__data/assets/pdf_file/0009/171684/Functional_Requirements_for_Vote_Count_v3.2.pdf (1) It may not correctly implement tie resolution for rounding of partially transferred votes,
-      (this can rarely affect the choice of one vote during a partial redistribution) This is step 18/19 from the specification.
+      in the case of a more than three way tie. [ The specification and indeed legislation is ambiguous ] (this can rarely affect the choice of one vote during a partial redistribution) This is step 18/19 from the specification.
   (2) Not seriously tested.
 It produces similar results to the official tally
       (taking randomness into account), but has not been serious tested.
+      There are some differences with the official tallies.
+The biggest one (Griffith LGE 2012) turned out to be an error in the official count, acknowledged by the NSW election commission. [ See tech report in the github repository. ]
   (3) Not producing the required documentation (e.g. recording each PRN) (4) Is not reproducible with a given random seed, as, when a random selection is
       made of a set, the elements are not first sorted into a canonical order.